Domino-like magnetic phase transition induced by a bias voltage in FeRh thin film: Abstract

 \section{Abstract}

-The first-order magnetic phase transition (MPT) usually happens with a very wide magnetic field range about tens of thousands Oersted which hinders its applications.
-In this work, we induce a domino-like MPT via introducing a bias voltage in FeRh thin film and thus realize a large narrowing of transition magnetic field range from $6\times10^4$ Oe to lower than $2\times10^3$ Oe at room temperature.
-Furthermore, the critical condition and phase diagram for domino-like MPTs are obtained in theory and our experiments support it well.
+The first-order magnetic phase transition (MPT) usually happens with a very wide magnetic field span about tens of thousands Oersted which hinders its applications.
+In this work, we induce a domino-like MPT via introducing a bias voltage in FeRh thin film and thus realize a large narrowing of transition magnetic field span from $6\times10^4$ Oe to lower than $2\times10^3$ Oe at room temperature.
+Meanwhile, nonvolatile switchings between pure magnetic phases of FeRh at room temperature also can be realized by applying voltage pulses.
+The critical condition and phase diagram for domino-like MPTs are obtained in theory and our experiments support it well.
 Our works not only benefit the studies and applications of MPT-based devices but also are significant in the applications of the phase transition systems with resistance change.